Ben Linders: Trainer / Coach / Adviser / Author / Speaker

-I’m a one-person company doing many different things to help people, teams, and companies become better in developing and delivering high-quality software products and services.
+I’m a one-person business (sole proprietorship) doing many different things to help people, teams, and companies become better at developing and delivering high-quality software products and services.

-I’m a practical person who wants to have real impact and make the world a little bit better.
+I’m a practical person who wants to have a real impact and make the world a little bit better.
 I look for ways to apply things, share experiences, and help people experiment and learn.

 In my workshops, advice, and coaching sessions, I focus on adopting agile ways of working, increasing agility, dealing with impediments, collaboration and communication, continuous improvement, and making retrospectives valuable.

 I believe people have the power, so it’s for instance things that start with “self” that get me going.
 Self-organization, self-assessments, self-awareness, and self-development are examples of this.

 As a psychologically safe culture lays the foundation for improvement and leadership drives such a culture, those are two topics where I’d like to keep learning: try out new techniques and existing ones, reflect to see the results, and find out about what others have done that worked or didn’t work.

 The Agile Coaching Tools